 |Chino Average (per year)||California Average||National Average|

 One of the best ways to save on auto insurance is to compare rates from multiple companies and to choose the car insurer that best fits your coverage needs.
 For a typical driver, GEICO offers Chino's cheapest rates.
 We've listed the best cheap car insurance companies in Chino below.
-Use the following information as a starting point and be sure to compare quotes specific to your unique driving profile.
+Use the following information as a starting point and be sure see quotes specific to your unique driving profile.

 |Insurer||Average Annual Rate|

 The age group that enjoys the lowest auto insurance rates in Chino are drivers in their 60s, who pay an average of $1,739 per year.
 Those in their 50s don't pay much more ($1,744).